gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+ - Discussed and finalized various features that should be present in the application

 Q2.
 What am I planning to work on next?
+ - Setting up React and other Frontend tools for development

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Pratik